saas

 The 4 C's of negotiation are Clarity, Collaboration, Compromise, and Creativity.
 Clarity ensures both parties understand the terms, collaboration fosters trust, compromise helps find middle ground, and creativity allows negotiators to solve complex challenges with innovative solutions.

-3. What are the advantages of negotiation in procurement?
+3. What are the advantages procurement negotiation?

 Procurement negotiation helps reduce costs, improves supplier performance, and mitigates risks.
 It ensures clear expectations, secures added value like extended services or better terms.
-It builds long-term, productive relationships between buyers and suppliers, thereby
+It builds long-term, productive relationships between buyers and suppliers, thereby enhancing overall business efficiency.

 4. When should you renegotiate with a supplier?